Algebraic entropy of amenable group actions: Amenable groups and crossed products

-In view of this embedding we identify $R$ with a subring of $\RG $.
+Notice that there is a canonical injective ring homomorphism $R\to \RG$ such that $r\mapsto r\underline e$; for this we identify $R$ with a subring of $\RG $.
 This allows one to consider a forgetful functor from $\lmod {\RG }\to \lmod R$.
 On the other hand, in general there is no natural map $G\to \RG $ which is compatible with the operations, anyway the obvious assignment $g\mapsto \underline g$ respects the operations {\em modulo some units of $R$}.
-Similarly, given a left $\RG$-module $M$, there is a canonical map
+Thus, given a left $\RG$-module $M$, there is a canonical map

 which is not in general a homomorphism of groups.
 Given an $R$-submodule ${}_{R}K\leq M$ and an element $g\in G$, $\lambda_g(K)$ is again an $R$-submodule of $M$ but it is not in general isomorphic to ${}_RK$.
 As described in \eqref{eq_equiv_auto}, there is a self-equivalence of the category $\lmod R$, induced by the ring automorphism $\sigma(g)$